Out of the Bubble

 - Music — Early exposure to music, reading, and language is fantastic for building baby's neuronal connections and may peak interest and aptitude later in life.
 An international early childhood program from birth to age seven is Music Together.
 In this program, children and their caregivers participate in a deeply-rooted rhythm and movement-based curriculum that utilizes instruments and other props such as silk scarves and parachutes in the ultimate jam session.

 - Sign Language — Babies learn to communicate via sign language before they verbalize.
 Teaching simple hand signals for more, drink, eat, play, and hurt can limit frustration and help you and your baby bond.
-An excellent all-in-one package is the Sign with Your Baby Kit which includes a How To DVD, Book, and Quick Reference Guide based upon American Sign Language.
+An excellent starter guide is Baby Sign Language Made Easy: 101 Signs to Start Communicating with Your Child Now which is based on American Sign Language.

 Activity and Play